-- General rural businesses - Educational organisations that are not registered charities (including universities, further education colleges, voluntary aided, voluntary controlled, church or grant-aided schools, public schools, foundation schools and academies). - National or regional offices of a charity, although administrative offices providing for the whole of Guildford Borough will be eligible, provided that there is local access to the offices for those requiring help from that particular organisation. - National charity shops.
+· General rural businesses

+- Educational organisations that are not registered charities (including universities, further education colleges, voluntary aided, voluntary controlled, church or grantaided schools, public schools, foundation schools and academies). - National or regional offices of a charity, although administrative offices providing for the whole of Guildford Borough will be eligible, provided that there is local access to the offices for those requiring help from that particular organisation. - National charity shops. - Community Interest Companies - Any organisation that has lost entitlement to mandatory relief for example because of a change in status, or as a result of a legislative change.